 What Lawsuits Can You Bring for Pain and Suffering?

-Many different types of lawsuits allow for pain and suffering damages.
+Many different types of personal injury lawsuits allow for pain and suffering damages.
 Pain and suffering can be attributed to any accident, medical error, slip and fall accident, or other wrongdoing that occurs because of another party’s negligence.

 Pain and suffering may be categorized in two ways: